Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-Most people who want to sell a private registration approach a dealer first to get a quote.
+Most people who want to sell a private registration will approach a dealer first to get a quote.
 Some dealers have a nominated "quotes line", often at a premium rate.

 If you do use the free instant valuation, you will be asked for your registration number and contact details.
 If the registration is currently on a vehicle, you will be asked for the dates that the tax and MOT expire.
 If the registration is currently on a certificate, you will be asked when the certificate expires.
-National Numbers will set up an account for you and send you an email stating the valuation and your options for selling the registration including the opportunity to change the valuation amount.

 Many dealers will not charge you to sell your plate through their website unless you select a premium package which means that your registration will be promoted to a high position when buyers search the site.
-Once your registration is listed on the website, any prospective BUYER will pay, in addition to the amount you require and the dealer commission, the DVLA fee for processing the transfer.
+Once your registration is listed on the website, any prospective buyer will pay, in addition to the amount you require and the dealer commission, the DVLA fee for processing the transfer.

 If a buyer is found, and a deal agreed, written confirmation of the procedure will be sent to you.
-The dealer will ask you for your V5C Registration Certificate (logbook) or, if the registration is on a certificate, your V778 (Retention Certificate) or V750 (Certificate of Entitlement) plus authorisation to administer the certificate.
+The dealer will ask you for your V5C Registration Certificate (log book) or, if the registration is on a certificate, your V778 (Retention Certificate) or V750 (Certificate of Entitlement) plus authorisation to administer the certificate.

 The dealer should always be holding cleared funds from the buyer before proceeding with the transfer and should state clearly when you will receive the full payment for the registration.